ArathyAvinash/EnBCDet/README.md

 Custom Dataset = The dataset comprises 3238 images, with 1811 classified as benign and 1427 as malignant.
 Approximately 1500 cells from 150
 JPEG images sized 1600x1400 were labeled.

+# Installing Dependencies
+!pip install -r requirements.txt
+!!!!!!!!!!!
+Ensure you have Python 3.8+ and torch installed.
+If using CUDA, install torch with GPU support:!!!!!!!!!!

 # Self-Supervised Pretraining:
 To perform self-supervised pretraining, follow the steps provided in the ‘EnBCDet_Self_Supervised_Pretraining_Github_Copy.ipynb’ file in ‘Self Sup’ folder.